ouyangw/scattering/README.md

   provided for easy building in different environments.
 - Different versions using different linear algebra libraries (in other branches) (MKL, [Eigen](tree/eigen)).
-- The Intel MKL PARDISO solver can handle sparse matrix, which makes the last step calculation very fast.<sup>1</sup>
+- The Intel MKL PARDISO solver can handle sparse matrix, which makes solving the linear systems very fast.<sup>1</sup>
 - The Intel MKL library comes with the threaded version, which takes advantage of parallel hardware easily (for both diagonalization and linear solver).<sup>1</sup>